-Gross Unrealized Weighte d Average Asset Type Oı iginal Face Value Book Value Gains Losses Carrying Value (A) Number of Securities Rating Coupon Yield Maturity (Years) (C) RMBS Fannie Mae \$ 173,015 \$179,556 \$ \$(2,800) \$176,756 18 (B) 3.86% 3.61% 25 Freddie Mac 109,431 112,456 (2,233) 110,223 11 (B) 3.62% 3.22% 24 Total/Weighted Average \$ 282,446 \$292,012 \$ - \$(5,033) \$286,979 29 3.77% 3.46% 24
+Gross U nrealized Weighted A lverage Asset Type Original Face Value Book Value Gains Losses Carrying Value (A) Number of Securities Rating Coupon Yield Maturity (Years) (C) RMBS Fannie Mae \$173,015 \$179,556 \$ - \$(2,800) \$176,756 18 (B) 3.86% 3.61% 25 Freddie Mac 109,431 112,456 - (2,233) 110,223 11 (B) 3.62% 3.22% 24 Total/Weighted Average \$282,446 \$292,012 \$ \$(5,033) \$286,979 29 3.77% 3.46% 24

-- (A) See Note 9 regarding the estimation of fair value, which is equal to carrying value for all securities. - (B) The Company used an implied AAA rating for the Fannie Mae and Freddie Mac securities. - (C) The weighted average maturity is based on the timing of expected principal reduction on the assets.
+(A) See Note 9 regarding the estimation of fair value, which is equal to carrying value for all securities.

+(B) The Company used an implied AAA rating for the Fannie Mae and Freddie Mac securities.

+(C) The weighted average maturity is based on the timing of expected principal reduction on the assets.

-At June 30, 2014, and December 31, 2013, the Company pledged RMBS with a carrying value of approximately \$312.0 million and \$271.8 million, respectively, as collateral for repurchase agreements.
-At June 30, 2014, and December 31, 2013, the Company did not have any securities purchased from and financed with the same counterparty that met the conditions of ASC 860, Transfers and Servicing, to be considered linked transactions and, therefore, classified as derivatives.
+At September 30, 2014, and December 31, 2013, the Company pledged RMBS with a carrying value of approximately \$345.3 million and \$271.8 million, respectively, as collateral for repurchase agreements.
+At September 30, 2014, and December 31, 2013, the Company did not have any securities purchased from and financed with the same counterparty that met the conditions of ASC 860, Transfers and Servicing, to be considered linked transactions and, therefore, classified as derivatives.

 Unrealized losses that are considered other-than-temporary are recognized currently in earnings.
-During the six month periods ended June 30, 2014 and June 30, 2013, the Company did not record any other-than-temporary impairment charges ("OTTI") with respect to its securities.
+During the nine month periods ended September 30, 2014 and September 30, 2013, the Company did not record any other-than-temporary impairment charges ("OTTI") with respect to its securities.
 Based on management's analysis of these securities, the performance of the underlying loans and changes in market factors, management determined that unrealized losses as of the balance sheet date on the Company's securities were primarily the result of changes in market factors, rather than issuer-specific credit impairment.
 The Company performed analyses in relation to such securities, using management's best estimate of their cash flows, which support its belief that the carrying values of such securities were fully recoverable over their expected holding period.
 Such market factors include changes in market interest rates and credit spreads, or certain macroeconomic events, which did not directly impact the Company's ability to collect amounts contractually due.
 Management continually evaluates the credit status of each of the Company's securities and the collateral supporting those securities.
-This evaluation includes a review of the credit of the issuer of the security (if applicable), the credit rating of the security (if applicable), the key terms of the security (including credit support), debt service coverage and loan to value ratios, the performance of the pool of underlying loans and the estimated value of the collateral supporting such loans, including the effect of local, industry and broader economic trends and factors.
-In addition, underlying loan default expectations and loss severities are analyzed in connection with a particular security's credit support, as well as prepayment rates.
+This evaluation includes a review of the credit of the issuer of the security (if applicable), the credit rating of the security (if applicable), the key terms of the security (including credit support), debt service coverage and loan to value ratios, the performance of the pool of underlying loans and the estimated value of the collateral supporting severities are analyzed in connection with a particular security's credit support, as well as prepayment rates.
 The result of this evaluation is considered when determining management's estimate of cash flows and in relation to the amount of the unrealized loss and the period elapsed since it was incurred.
-Significant judgment is required in this ana
+Significant judgment is required in this analysis.
+In connection with the foregoing, the Company weighs the fact that virtually all of its investments in RMBS are guaranteed by the U.S.

-Additionally, for all securities in an unrealized loss position at June 30, 2014 and December 31, 2013, the Company does not intend to sell these securities, and it is not more likely than not that the Company will be required to sell its securities before recovery of the amortized cost basis, which may be maturity.
+Additionally, for all securities in an unrealized loss position at September 30, 2014 and December 31, 2013, the Company does not intend to sell these securities, and it is not more likely than not that the Company will be required to sell its securities before recovery of the amortized cost basis, which may be maturity.